JilaniN/Getflix/README.md

 - Make a secure code.
 - Deploy the site.
 PHP is not supported by github, find free alternatives.

-## The project:
+## The project: BesToBe
 We decide to create a platform to watch the best videos on youtube.
-The name is * BestToBe *.
+The name is **BesToBe**.
 We would create a easier way to find only the best of youtube with a good catalog and functionals filters.
 The videos are divided in categories (as playlist) and only registered users can comments.